Transportation Overview

 Why can't you call when you know the bus will be late?

-I would like to submit a comment about a specific bus.
+I would like to submit a comment about a specific school bus.
 How should I proceed?

 As required by law, the school district has a driving hotline number.
 If you would like to make a compliment or complaint, please call the driving hotline and leave a message.
 The messages are transcribed and presented to the bus driver for review and response.
 When calling the driving hotline, please include the following information:

-The Bus number which is on the bus and/or the Trans number which is displayed on the white sheet in the window.
+• The Bus number, which is on the bus an/or the route number, which is displayed on the side of the bus next to the door.

 Bus Safety